boazsegev/facil.io/docs/_SOURCE/0.7.x/fio.md

 Allows for custom memory allocation / deallocation routines.

+The default allocator is facil.io's `fio_calloc`.

+To use the system's memory allocator (`calloc`), it's possible to define `FIO_FORCE_MALLOC` as `1`.
+This will persist whenever the `fio.h` header is included until unset.

 #### `FIO_SET_FREE`

 ```c
 #define FIO_SET_FREE(ptr, size) free((ptr))
 ```

+Allows for custom memory allocation / deallocation routines.

+The default deallocator is facil.io's `fio_free`.

+To use the system's memory allocator (`free`), it's possible to define `FIO_FORCE_MALLOC` as `1`.
+This will persist whenever the `fio.h` header is included until unset.

 ### Naming the Set / Hash Map